WHAT ARE THE CARE INSTRUCTIONS? CAN I PUT MY GLASS IN THE DISHWASHER?

 ISN'T GLASS ACTUALLY A LIQUID?

-The most current theory is that it is it's own state of matter - so rather then being a solid, a liquid or a gas, it is another category itself.
-So the four states of matter are solid, liquid, gas and glass.
+The most current theory is that it is its own state of matter - so rather than being a solid, a liquid or a gas, it is another category itself!
+The four states of matter are solid, liquid, gas and glass.

 Furthermore, we live in the age of glass.
 It has projected science forward, allowing us to see space (lenses), changed architecture completely, allowed us to fix our vision (glasses), progressed technologies (fibre optics, microchips and screens) as well as allowed for all kinds of insane scientific endeavours (test tubes, vortex chambers, lab equipment in general).
 What an amazingly modern and ancient material!